property transfer tax and exemptions bc canada infographic

 portion of the fair market value over $3,000,000 2.0%

-Property Transfer Tax Exemption
+Property Transfer Tax Exemptions

-Typically, the lawyer or notary public handles the payment of property transfer tax on the completion date.
+Typically, the lawyer or notary public handles the payment of the property transfer tax on the completion date.
 If you have any questions about PTT and exemptions, you can contact your real estate lawyer in Vancouver.

 There are many ways home buyers can qualify for the property transfer tax exemption.
 Below are the exemption programs available to home buyers in BC.